 Treatment has been ongoing on each of the conditions for the past few days.

-The abrasions are also showing improvement.
-Now, the main concern is the eagle’s broken wing.
+The abrasions are also showing improvement, she said.
+The main concern is the eagle’s broken wing.

-Since the fracture had already formed a callus — the bony healing tissue which forms around the ends of broken bone — CROW said that the treatment plan now primarily focuses on keeping the wing stabilized and performing physical therapy.
-This will ensure that his wing will retain the necessary range of motion during these next few weeks here at CROW.
+Since the fracture had already formed a callus — the bony healing tissue which forms around the ends of broken bone — Comolli said that the treatment plan now primarily focuses on keeping the wing stabilized and performing physical therapy.

 WGCU is your trusted source for news and information in Southwest Florida.
 We are a nonprofit public service, and your support is more critical than ever.
 Keep public media strong and donate now.
 Thank you.